dakom/pure3d-typescript/README.md

 ## What it hopes to be later:

 * WebGL 2 added functionality / speed gains
-* Ported with same separation to OpenGL (for allowing Rust multi-target)
 * Supporting more GLTF extensions
 * Some more simple helpers to make piecing together an engine easier (e.g. get bounding boxes, drawInstanced, etc.)